k-ksharma/Beginners-Code/ImageProcessing/ip.md

 #ImageProcessing
-Contains Image processing codes in OPENCV and Python.
+Contains Image processing codes in OpenCV with Python  and MATLAB
 <ol>
 </ol>